Economic policies of Andreas Papandreou: Summary

 Once in power after the elections of October 1981, Papandreou did not oppose the integration of Greece into the European Union despite his fierce rhetoric against it in the 1970s.
 Papandreou began to implement a political agenda to restructure the Greek economy and improve living standards by increasing access of lower-income and rural populations to state services such as education and healthcare.
 Many infrastructure projects were completed in rural areas at the expense of large urban centers.
 He pursued expansionary fiscal policies, characterized by increases in public spending, and total public expenditure rose from 44.2% to 51.3% of GDP between 1984 and 1988.
 These increases were carried out to boost social welfare, healthcare, education, and pensions.
 Workers' rights were reinforced.
 Women with new rights and protections were integrated into the economy, particularly in the emerging tourism industry.
 At the same time, he started to nationalize a wide range of companies in key sectors such as banking, industry, and transport, believing this would stabilize the economy and protect national interests.

 Papandreou pursued a mix of protectionist policies and state-backed lending, but many of his measures worsened Greece's existing structural economic problems—stemming from the 1970s oil crisis, rising European competition, and the global recession of the early 1980s.
 His approach reduced business competitiveness, leaving many companies to either leave or minimize investments to survive.
 Meanwhile, nationalizations, widespread clientelism, corruption, and expansive social spending rapidly expanded the public sector and created large fiscal deficits.
 Papandreou did not implement a progressive taxation and kept military spending high (over 5.5% of GDP), relying instead on foreign loans that significantly increased national debt and became a burden for future governments.
 By the end of his first term, the trade deficit widened as European imports grew to a point that Greece was nearing bankruptcy, as foreign exchange reserves were at a historic low.
 In 1985, to avoid economic collapse, Papandreou accepted an EEC loan and imposed austerity.
 Though the economy began to recover after two years, he abandoned the reforms once PASOK's popularity declined, wasting any progress toward meeting the Euro convergence criteria.

 Greek National Income per decade for 1900–2000.
 During Papandreou's tenure from 1981 to 1989, the national income increased at approximately the same rate as it did during the turbulent decade of 1941–1950.
 Source: The Bank of Greece and National Statistical Service, various open source bulletins and reports.

 The austerity measures needed in the Greek economy were implemented in the early 1990s by Mitsotakis, which Papandreou continued with minor variations after his return in 1993.
-After Papandreou’s resignation in 1996, Simitis was elected leader of PASOK and successfully met the economic criteria that enabled Greece to join the Eurozone in 2001.
+After Papandreou's resignation in 1996, Simitis was elected leader of PASOK.
+He abandoned the Papandreou's populist policies and successfully met the economic criteria (Note: While Greece followed the pattern of European countries to converge economic criteria, the political opposition in Greece revised the statics for political gains.) that enabled Greece to join the Eurozone in 2001.